 With an SD card installed, you gain the option of either Event Only or Continuous Recording.
 When set to Continuous Recording, Wyze cams constantly record footage and store it on the SD card.
 Once it’s filled, it will begin to delete older recordings in order to make room for newer ones.

-Without an SD Card, Continuous recordings aren’t an option, and you’ll be limited to 12-second Event only recordings, such as when motion or sound is detected.
+Without an SD Card, Continuous recordings aren’t an option, and you won’t get any recordings without a Cloud subscription.
+Even with Cam Plus Lite, for example, you’ll be limited to 12-second Event-Only recordings, such as when motion or sound is detected.

-Though you don’t need a subscription for Cloud storage of your videos, if you so choose to get their Cam Plus subscription, it comes with the ability to record videos longer than 12 seconds, as well as no cool down period in between recordings.
+At one point you didn’t need a subscription for Cloud storage of your videos.
+Now, however, if you don’t have at least Cam Plus Lite, they won’t be saved to the Cloud.
+If you so choose to get their Cam Plus or Cam Plus Pro subscription, it comes with the ability to record videos longer than 12 seconds, as well as no cool down period in between recordings.